-1. This site is for participants in ARRL Field Day to post their comments and impressions on the most recent contest.
-This may include extended soapbox comments, photographs or a narrative of the contest from the perspective of you, the participant.

-2. Please keep your comments focused on your involvement in the event.
+- 1. This site is for participants in ARRL contests to post their comments and impressions on the most recent contest.
+This may include extended soapbox comments, photographs or a narrative of the contest from the perspective of you, the participant. - 2.
+Please keep your comments focused on your involvement in the event.
 There are other more appropriate forums for extended discussions between participants.
 This forum is open to both members and non-members of the ARRL.
 It is available for those who might be learning about contesting or new to amateur radio.
-Keep in mind that the potential audience that may be reviewing your posts is broad, so we encourage you to exercise decorum in your postings.
+Keep in mind that the potential audience that may be reviewing your posts is broad, so we encourage you to exercise decorum in your postings. - 3.
+Photos that contain participants age 18 or under require that a signed Photo Release be submitted to be included for publication. - 4.
+The ARRL reserves the right to edit or decline posts that may be inappropriate to this forum. - 5.
+Responsibility for content of all posted material rests exclusively with the item author.
+ARRL staff assumes no responsibility for errors, omissions, and accuracy of items appearing on this page.
+All questions and comments should be directed to the item author.